raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Access data from a dictionary
 ---

-A dictionary has been created to store a ufo sighting:
+A dictionary has been created to store UFO sightings:

 --- code ---
 ---